d-lynch95/escape-the-dungeon/README.md

 ## Technologies used
+- Python
+  - The main language used in this project was python
 - HTML
-  - The main body of the website was created using HTML
+  - The website contains a little bit of HTML
 - CSS
-  - The website was styled using a linked CSS file
+  - The templates used from CI include some CSS
 - GitHub
   - The website is hosted on GitHub
 - GitPod
   - The website was developed on GitPod
 - Git
   - used to commit and push code during development
+- Heroku
+ - The game is hosted on heroku
 - Convertio.co
   - [This](https://convertio.co/) site was used to convert jpg and png files to webp files
-- Tinypng
-  - [TinyPNG](https://tinypng.com/) was used to reduce file sizes across the site
-- Favicon.io
-  - This site was used to create the [favicon](https://favicon.io/) files
-- Balsamiq
+- LucidChart
-  - The original wireframe idea was created using [Balsamiq](https://balsamiq.com/wireframes/desktop/#)
+ -The gameplay flow chart was designed on lucid chart

 ## Features